 We are very happy to invite you to the 4th MAC on the first December weekend 2014.
 Again, we will focus on aortic and carotid issues; a joint meeting with topics ranging from basic science and engineering to clinical issues and patient care.
 In detail, the aortic sessions will include ascending aortic and aortic arch issues, current indications for TEVAR in acute aortic dissections and the management of type II endoleaks after EVAR.
 Further special sessions will address the current role of simulation techniques in modeling and understanding of vascular disease.
 Since the technical progress in hybrid ORs is extremely rapid, we will again discuss options on how to optimize the workflow by using imaging fusion techniques and endovascular navigation.

-The carotid sessions will feature topics, such as clinical trials, the optimal timing of invasive treatment in carotid-related cerebral ischemia, the interaction between asymptomatic carotid disease, MRI lesions and cognitive functions, carotid plaque vulnerability and training in CEA and CAS.
+The carotid sessions will feature topics, such as clinical trials, the optimal timing of invasive treatment in carotid-related cerebral ischemia, the assessment of asymptomatic carotid stenoses, and carotid plaque vulnerability.

+For the first time, scientific abstracts were submitted.
+Out of almost 40 submissions we selected seven abstracts for oral presentation and included them into the scientific program.
+Further 27 submitters were chosen to present their abstracts as posters.
+The best presentations will be awarded EUR 500.00!
 The 4th MAC 2014 is a platform where clinical researchers from vascular/cardiovascular surgery, neurology, cardiology, angiology and anesthesiology can meet radiologists and imaging specialists, vascular biologists and basic researchers in a very friendly and relaxed atmosphere.

 We look forward to welcoming you in Munich.